EU leaders faced with surge of infections, vaccine issues

 A large majority of EU members think the system is working well and said Austria made a mistake to focus on AstraZeneca shots instead of diversifying its portfolio.
 To help the countries struggling the most, member nations are examining ways to make efficient use of the 10 million additional doses of the Pfizer-BioNTech vaccine that were made available for the bloc for the second quarter.

-“But the correction won't apply to all member states, only to those who really are in need of solidarity," a diplomat said.
+“But the correction won't apply to all member states, only to those who really are in need of solidarity," a diplomat said, requesting anonymity.

+Further highlighting division within the EU on vaccinations, Denmark's government announced Thursday it would continue its suspension of the AstraZeneca vaccine for three more weeks.
+Several European countries that had suspended using the vaccine over concerns it could cause blood clots have resumed administering it after the European Union’s drug regulator said it was safe.

+David Rising in Berlin and Jan M. Olsen in Copenhagen contributed to this report.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.